majianjia/QingStation/doc/anemometer.md

 ![QingStation-CDF](figures/QingStation-CDF.png)

-As you can see, the air flows in between of the top and reflective plate is actually accelerated by `~3m/s`.
+As you can see, the air flow in between of the top and reflective plate is actually accelerated by `~3m/s`.
 No idea if we need to take them into account in later processing.
 I don't have any access to wind tunnel, so I could not do a test in a perfect experiment environment.